Ds886/ubuntu-jammy-autoinstaller/README.md

 # What included
 1. A setup for bashconfig  with smaller files in .config
+1. Installation of [DOS/V](https://int10h.org/oldschool-pc-fonts/fontlist/font?dos-v_re_jpn30) fonts and Xresources to load it
 1. Simplified abstraction for adding packages in snap,flatpak,apt
 1. Programming
   1. podman